 ACT moved to a four-year college in 1989 and currently offers Bachelor's degrees in the areas of Business, Technology, English, Psychology and Politics & International Relations.
 Since 2002, ACT introduced graduate programs, the first one in Business (MBA) with concentrations in key disciplines such as Marketing, Management, Entrepreneurship, and Banking & Finance.
-In 2016, a graduate Hospitality Tourism Management introduced. followed program in & was bv an Industrial/Organizational Psychology one in 2020.
+In 2016, a graduate program in Hospitality & Tourism Management was introduced, followed by an Industrial/Organizational Psychology one in 2020.
 All graduate programs are designed to accommodate graduates from all disciplines and can be completed on full-time or part-time basis within one or two years.
 In September 2013, ACT entered a new validation agreement for all its undergraduate programs with one of the top British Universities, the British Open University.